anarabiyev/analytics_cup_research_submission/abstract.md

 # Results

-Across 10 matches (308 player–match observations), Decision–xT (D-xT) reduced total $xT$ from 66.28 to 50.49, corresponding to a 23.8% decrease, indicating that a substantial share of $xT$ arose from suboptimal passing decisions.
+Across 10 matches (308 player–match observations), Decision–xT (D-xT) reduced total xT from 66.28 to 50.49, corresponding to a 23.8% decrease, indicating that a substantial share of xT arose from suboptimal passing decisions.
 Match-level reductions were consistent, ranging from 19.0% to 30.1%.
 At the player level, high-$xT$ contributors experienced large absolute and relative reductions (exceeding 45%), reflecting frequent selection of lower-utility options.
-In contrast, decision-efficient players preserved nearly all of their $xT$, with reductions below 5%, demonstrating that D-xT differentiates contribution based on decision quality rather than volume alone.
+In contrast, decision-efficient players preserved nearly all of their xT, with reductions below 5%, demonstrating that D-xT differentiates contribution based on decision quality rather than volume alone.

 # Conclusion

-To summarize, this submission illustrates a method to rate passes and penalize their $xT$ based on decision quality with context-aware information and introduces the Decision–xT metric.
+To summarize, this submission illustrates a method to rate passes and penalize their xT based on decision quality with context-aware information and introduces the Decision–xT metric.
 Future work for this method is to fine-tune the parameters with larger match datasets and include ball-carry options in the calculations.